mangila/pokedex-java/docs/pokedex-database.md

 The index file stores the key and offset/position of the data records.

-For more efficient access, an index map(ConcurrentHashMap) is loaded into memory during startup, it overwrites the duplicates and makes sure the newest key is loaded
+For more efficient access, an index map(ConcurrentHashMap) is loaded into memory during startup, it overwrites the duplicates and makes sure the newest key is loaded, during write operations the index, and its internal map is updated.

 The specs for the index are in order: